publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schIII/m__us_usc_t50_s2155.md

     (b) __Exception__

-        Notwithstanding subsection (a) of this section, [section 8461(e) of title 5][/us/usc/t5/s8461/e] shall apply with respect to employees of the Agency who are not participants in the Central Intelligence Agency Retirement and Disability System and are not designated under [section 2152(a) of this title][/us/usc/t50/s2152/a].
+        Notwithstanding subsection (a), [section 8461(e) of title 5][/us/usc/t5/s8461/e] shall apply with respect to employees of the Agency who are not participants in the Central Intelligence Agency Retirement and Disability System and are not designated under [section 2152(a) of this title][/us/usc/t50/s2152/a].

 ([Pub.
 L. 88–643, title III][/us/pl/88/643/tIII], § 305, as added [Pub.
 L. 102–496, title VIII][/us/pl/102/496/tVIII], § 802, Oct.
 24, 1992, [106 Stat.
 3251][/us/stat/106/3251].)